stormchaserroleplaying/stormchaserRPG/Talents/Cultural/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points<br>**Prerequisite:** Shadowland Culture
-You can cast the [Darkness]() spell once per short rest.
-Charisma is your spellcasting ability for these spells.
+You know the [Darkness]() spell.
+Charisma is your spellcasting attribute for this spell.